ShenLiNU/INFO7375-Final-Project/README.md

 This repository implements a local-first persistent memory runtime for coding agents, with OpenCode as the primary integration and demo surface.

+The project starts from a practical problem: coding agents can solve useful tasks inside one prompt, but they often lose the project rules, interrupted work, and architecture decisions that make the next session successful.
+Instead of making prompts larger, this project stores durable knowledge locally, retrieves a small relevant set for the current task, and shows why each memory was recalled.

 The project is intentionally runtime-first rather than plugin-first.
 The memory runtime is the core product, and the OpenCode adapter remains a thin layer that prepares bounded context for a real coding workflow.

+## Submission Overview

+This submission focuses on two course components:

+- **Prompt Engineering:** structured OpenCode prompt documents, bounded durable/working memory sections, scenario-specific instructions, and handoff artifacts.
+- **Retrieval-Augmented Generation (RAG):** a local SQLite knowledge base, scoped lexical retrieval, explainable deterministic ranking, context assembly, and recall/validation artifacts.

+Suggested reading order:

+1. read this `README.md` for setup, scope, and architecture
+2. open `docs/final-report.md` or `docs/final-report.pdf` for the formal report
+3. inspect `docs/evidence-matrix.md` for requirement-to-artifact mapping
+4. run `npm test` for deterministic runtime and evaluation verification
+5. open `index.html` for the static project showcase page

 ## Current Status